 - 1 3/4 ounce pancetta, cut into thin strips

 Shell the peas and collect them in a bowl.
-Add the peas along with olive oil, garlic cloves, parsley, sugar, salt, and pepper in a saucepan.
+Add the peas, olive oil, garlic, parsley, sugar, salt, and pepper to a saucepan.

-Cover the peas with water and simmer over low heat for about 40 to 45 minutes.
+Cover the peas with water and simmer over low heat for about 40–45 minutes.

-When the peas are almost ready, add the pancetta, cut into thin strips, and let it cook with the peas for a few more minutes.
+When the peas are almost ready, add the pancetta and let it cook with the peas for a few more minutes.